Permissions on the azureiotsuite.com site

 There can be many guest users per AAD tenant.
 Guest users have a limited set of rights in the AAD tenant.
-As a result, guest users cannot provision a preconfigured solution in the AAD tenant.
+As a result, guest users cannot provision a solution accelerator in the AAD tenant.

 For more information about users and roles in AAD, see the following resources: